Team-Compliance/NewPillCrusher/README.md

     - Something's wrong... = A pool of black creep spawns under every enemy that slows down Isaac and enemies
     - I'm Drowsy... = Isaac slows down like Death would do him in boss fight --done
     - I'm Excited!!! = Make Isaac faster (but since it would be bs to control we just apply slowdown to everything like Afterbirth+ pre-nerf Stopwatch) --done
-    - Gulp! = All trinkets in a room are gulped into the player's inventory
+    - Gulp! = All trinkets in a room are gulped into the player's inventory  --done
     - Horf! = All enemies shoot an Ipecac shot that can damage themselves and Isaac
     - Feels like I'm walking on sunshine! = all enemies become invulnerable for 3 (6) seconds
     - Vurp! = Previous Pill Crusher effect.
 If there wasn't - just play animation and do nothing